PrivacySafe/privacysafe-platform-electron/README.md

 ```
 will show different available tasks.

 When you update/change any npm dependencies, remove `node_modules` and run `npm ci` to have clean setup.
-Otherwise you may get non-obvious errors, changes may override patching done by npm's `postinstall` script(s).
+Otherwise you may get non-obvious errors.
+For installation use `packing/npm-install.sh` that does all aforementioned steps.

 # License